dustinyanreal/Blackjack_RL/README.md

     2. If the episode length is greater than 500, we don't want to sit at a blackjack table forever!

 ## Results
+The results I recieved were not what I wanted.
+When I ran my environment without any sort of training, My results were bad.
+The reward at the end was always negative.
+Close to the amount of steps I ran.
+When I trained an agent with PPO (Proximal Policy Optimization), I saw a huge increase in performance.
+Training on 200 different episodes and running my agent with the same amount of steps 200, I saw that the cumulative reward sum to a negative number closer to 0.
+My cumulative reward averaged around -5, which is really good to compared to -100.
+With more training, I could see the agent averaging +5-10.

+Since training takes too long for my device I wasn't able to run many tests to see if I could achieve what I wanted.